simoninireland/epydemic/doc/cookbook/population-powerlaw-cutoff.rst

 distribution, whereas with a cutoff at :math:`\kappa = 10` the probability drops to :math:`p_k \approx 0.00000001`
 -- ten thousand times smaller.

-Fortunately the polylogarithm function is built into the ``mpmath`` package, so all we need to do is code-up the distribution function in Python.
+Note that these distributions are expressed as proportionalities, because that exposes the essence of what's going on.
+To actually implement the distributions, though, we need to know the constants of proportionality :math:`\frac{1}{C}` that normalise the distribution so that the area under the curve is one.
+For the powerlaw with cutoff this constant is built from a `polylogarithm <https://en.wikipedia.org/wiki/Polylogarithm>`_, :math:`C = Li_\alpha(e^{-1 /\kappa})`, a "special" function that's fortunately built-into the ``mpmath`` package, so all we need to do is code-up the distribution function in Python.
+(The equivalent for the powerlaw distribution is built from the `Hurwitz zeta function <https://en.wikipedia.org/wiki/Hurwitz_zeta_function>`_, :math:`C = \zeta(\alpha, 1)`.)

 In the following we create an experiment that can take parameters for the size :math:`N` of the network, its exponent :math:`\alpha` and cutoff :math:`\kappa`, and constructs a random network:

 .. code-block:: python